Rich, savoury, filling, and perfect on a cold day, this Whole30 Beef Stew is healthy comfort food at its finest!

 I am of the firm opinion that everyone should know how to prepare a great stew from scratch.
-I understand that there are many people who live extraordinarily busy, demanding, and challenging lives (I’m mostly looking at you, mothers and fathers) and spending 3-4 hours on a recipe can seem like an insurmountable and unrealistic task.
+I understand that there are many people who live extraordinarily busy, demanding, and challenging lives (I’m mostly looking at you, mothers and fathers) and spending 3 to 4 hours slaving away in the kitchen can seem like an insurmountable and unrealistic task.

 Nevertheless, keep a few things in mind: